LOGBOOK

 Users and Devices

 LOGBOOK can be used with multiple devices simultaneously.
-The device that is connected to the vessel's NMEA network (or if no NMEA connection is possible, with a GPS device) runs the primary LOGBOOK.
-Automatic log entries are created in the primary LOGBOOK.
+The device that is connected to the ship's NMEA network (or if no NMEA connection is possible, with a GPS device) runs the Primary LOGBOOK.
+Automatic log entries are created in the Primary LOGBOOK.

 Access with multiple devices on board